roalyr/GDTLancer-game-design/GDD-COMBINED-TEXT.md

 * **Mitigation Strategies:**
     * **Abstracted Resources:** Using abstract systems like Wealth Points (WP) and Time Units (TU) provides a layer of economic balancing.
-    * **Soft Gates:** Guide players with narrative and economic challenges (e.g., needing a specific ship part for Asset Progression, high upkeep costs) rather than restrictive invisible walls.
+    * **Soft Gates:** Guide players with narrative and economic challenges (e..g., needing a specific ship part for Asset Progression, high upkeep costs) rather than restrictive invisible walls.

 ## 3. Mechanical Challenges